 - pinch (or more to taste) of red pepper flakes

 Make sure to whisk the ingredients together well.

-After your kale is well tossed, add 2/3 of the parmesan cheese and toss again.
+After your kale is massaged, add the 2/3 cups of parmesan cheese and then quickly massage the salad again.